1024-byteeeee/Kaleidoscope/README_en.md

 [**中文**](README.md) **|** [**English**]

-This is a mod that allows you to modify the colors of block outlines, fog, and sky.
+This is a mod that allows you to modify block outline color, fog color, sky color, water color, and water fog color.
 More customizable colors will be added in the future.